Clover Home Leisure

 In simple terms:

-✅ Ideal Alkalinity Levels for Pools
+🎯 Ideal Alkalinity Levels for Pools & Hot Tubs

 ⚠️ What Happens If Alkalinity Is Off?

-❌ Low Alkalinity (< 80 ppm):
+Low Alkalinity (< 80 ppm)

-❌ High Alkalinity (> 120 ppm):
+High Alkalinity (> 120 ppm)

-Reduces chlorine effectiveness
+• Reduced chlorine effectiveness

-🔧 How to Fix Alkalinity in a Pool
+🔧 How to Fix Alkalinity

-📈 If Alkalinity Is Too Low:
+📈 If Alkalinity Is TOO LOW

 How much to add?

-Add one and a half lbs of baking soda per 10,000 gallons to raise alkalinity by about 10 ppm.
+1.5 lbs per 10,000 gallons raises alkalinity by roughly 10 ppm.

 Steps: